NLC001/Docker-Project/README.md

 The ER Diagram provides an overview of the database schema, showing the relationships between tables:
 User: Contains essential fields for all users.
 Admin: Extends the User entity with admin-specific attributes.
-Relationships: Defines connections between users and their roles, as well as CRUD functionalities managed by admins.
+Relationships: Defines connections between users and their roles and CRUD functionalities managed by admins.

-GROUP MEMBERS
-NMOSE LUCKY - 40703
-YANIKE CLAVINA - 41395
-BIRUK ZENEBE - 41832
-KEVIN KYAMBADDE MUYANJA - 41697
-SARAH AHMED - 41569
-MITCHELL NASUKU -39770
-MUNASHE CHARE - 37829